RU1NJURED

 Neck Injury

 Any injury to your neck, whether it is muscles, bones or joints.
 It maybe that you are at work stacking boxes going about your day, when a box or loose item falls from above and hits your neck.
 The pain may be instant or gradual, but causing difficulty in moving or lifting anything.
-The neck injury maybe become a struggle rendering you to take a lot of recovery time to feel right again.
+The neck injury maybe becomes a struggle rendering you to take a lot of recovery time to feel right again.

 Psychological Injury

 Mental or emotional stress caused by a traumatic experience.
 In some cases, after surviving a life-threatening pedestrian accident, you may develop PTSD, which can lead to psychological injury.
-In the same way you may be a cyclist or motorcyclist, fearing to return to the road and require psychotherapy to deal with the anxiety.
+In the same way you may be an injured cyclist or motorcyclist, fearing to return to the road and require psychotherapy to deal with the anxiety.
 In any event psychological injuries may need you to be courageous and engage in therapy over time to recover.

 Burn Injury